aakaashak36/aakaashak36/README.md

 - 🩺 Aspiring medical student with a deep passion for programming and technology.
 - 💻 I love tinkering with Linux distros, writing code, and exploring how software works under the hood.
 - 🌱 Currently learning and building — medicine and programming isnt't so different when you think about it.
-- 📷 Also I'm a photographer.
+- 📷 Also I'm a photographer in my spare time.

 ---

 ## 🧠 About Me

-- 🎓 On the path to medicine with the assistance of technology
+- 🎓 On the path to medicine with the assistance of technology.
-- 💡 Believer that knowing how to code makes you a better thinker, whatever field you're in
+- 💡 Strong believer that knowing how to code makes you a better thinker, regardless of whatever field you're in.
-- 🔭 Always exploring something new, whether it's a new distro, a new language, or a new idea
+- 🔭 Always exploring something new, whether it's a new distro, a new language, or a new idea.

 ---